rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 This table represents an attribute mapping.
 It maps data located in the SAML assertion into attributes that Rackspace Identity requires to log in a federated user.
-However, mapping attributes by referring to line numbers is unpractical, inexact, and brittle.
+However, mapping attributes by referring to line numbers is impractical, inexact, and brittle.
 Using XPath is a more stable and practical way of pinpointing the exact location of the data that you need.
 XPath is designed specifically to pinpoint and extract data from XML documents [#j1]_.